akka/akka-projection/docs/src/main/paradox/kafka.md

 ## KafkaSourceProvider

+@@@ warning { title=Important }
+Due to the mutable state inside @apidoc[KafkaSourceProvider$], DO NOT share the instance of provider across projections.

+For example, if you distribute projection via @apidoc[ShardedDaemonProcess], instantiate each provider inside the behavior factory.
+@@@

 A @apidoc[SourceProvider] defines the source of the envelopes that the `Projection` will process.
 A `SourceProvider` for messages from Kafka can be defined with the @apidoc[KafkaSourceProvider$] like this: